adithya-gv/energy-anomaly/README.md

 A project for hackGT 7 (16 October 2020).

 ### Description
-A K-Means Clustering anomaly detection model used to detect anomalies in energy usage in buildings in various settings.
+A Decision Tree anomaly detection model used to detect anomalies in energy usage in buildings in various settings.
+The project was hosted using PythonAnywhere: http://energyconsumptionanalysis.pythonanywhere.com/